ikonomov/DiabloX/README.md

 </details>

 #### Shrines:
-   * Fascinating, Ornate and Sacred reduce magic instead of mana by 2% [10%].
+   * Fascinating, Ornate and Sacred reduce magic instead of mana by 2% (-1 minimum) [10%].
    * Abandoned, Creepy, Eerie and Quiet increase attributes by 1 [2].
    * Hidden increases durability of items to a maximum of 250 [255].
    * Enchanted reduces slvl 15 spell by -1 [-2].